AlfredSpidey/COMP229_Assignment1/README.md

-Assignment 1
+Assignment 2
 ========

-Using EJS to template a Node Web application.
+Using EJS to template a Node Web application with Login and Clients manegment.

 * Created: Alfredo Vieira Neto
 * Student Number: 301106786